hypernormalisation/MinecraftTips/optimisations.md

 - runnng a high-end machine with SEUS graphics drivers issues
 - running a lower-end machine

-...then you should check out the updated version on the repo called "Liquid_foorball_Craft".
+...then you should check out the updated version on the repo called "Liquid_football_Craft".
 It's too big for github so you can find it on my Drive: https://drive.google.com/file/d/1Yq5Ox5UqxdsdP1-GCFSSYYwZ5jaE8e7f/view?usp=sharing